How to find music

-We have a wide range of sheet music online that is freely available.
+We have a wide range of sheet music and music scores online which are freely available.

-- older printed notes and sheet music manuscripts that have been digitised and can be searched for in our library system.
+- older printed music and music manuscripts that have been digitised and can be searched for in our library system.

-- own publications of a practical-scientific nature, especially of Danish composers' works.
+- the library's own publications of practical scholarly editions, especially of Danish composers' works.
 This includes the entire Carl Nielsen Edition and a number of other works, edited and published by the Danish Centre for Music Editing.

 Please note that you can order a copy of Danish sheet music from the period 1700-1900 free of charge.
 You search for them in the library system.

-You will find in both the theatre collection , the manuscript collection and the collection of prints and photographs.
+You will find photos in both the theatre collection, the manuscript collection and the collection of prints and photographs.
 The photographs in the collection are partly registered in the library system, and some have been digitised.

-You can find portraits, group photos, venues, music situations and so on, as well as a lot of music dramatic performance photos.
+You can find portraits, group photos, venues, music situations and so on, as well as a significant number of performance photos related to musical drama .

 You can also find a large collection of, among other things, digitised theatre drawings.

-The Folklore Archive has an extensive photo archive with pictures of performing musicians and music and dance situations related to traditional music.
+The folklore archives has an extensive photo archive with pictures of performing musicians and music and dance situations related to traditional music.

-Contact us via Ask the library if you cannot find what you are looking for.
+Contact us, if you cannot find what you are looking for.

-The library has both released recordings and unique sound recordings.
+The library has both published recordings and unique sound recordings.

 The material can be divided into four major parts:

-- Released commercial recordings - these you can search in the library system and you can often borrow them to take home
+- Released commercial recordings - these you can search in the library system and they are often available for borrowing

 - Radio/TV recordings - some can be heard in Mediestream by turning up at The Black Diamond, Copenhagen or Victor Albecks Vej, Aarhus, or you can write to Ask the library